 For this purpose all local authorities have established collection schemes under which residents can dispose waste electrical and electronic equipment at a recycling centre or other collection points, or WEEE will be collected directly from households.
 More detailed information is available from the technical administration of the relevant local authority.

 Users of electrical and electronic equipment must not discard WEEE together with household waste.
 Residents must use the municipal collection schemes to reduce adverse environmental impacts in connection with disposal of waste electrical and electronic equipment and to increase opportunities for reuse, recycling and recovery of waste electrical and electronic equipment.

-Nest is a wholly owned subsidiary of Google Inc., which is, in turn, a wholly owned subsidiary of Alphabet Inc., and we have adopted Google's Supplier Code of Conduct and participate in Google's Anti-modern slavery, Responsible supply chain and Conflict minerals programmes.
+Nest is a wholly owned subsidiary of Google Inc., which is, in turn, a wholly owned subsidiary of Alphabet Inc. We have adopted Google's Supplier Code of Conduct, and participate in Google's Responsible Supply Chain and Conflict Minerals programmes.